gaultierq/jinv/README.md

-Just playing around with react
+Just playing around with solidity and react